A Frustratingly Easy Approach for Entity and Relation Extraction: Method

 \subsection{Efficient Batch Computations}

-Despite the simplicity and effectiveness of our approach (which we will demonstrate in our experiments), one possible shortcoming is that we need to run our relation model once for every pair of entities.
-To alleviate this issue, we propose a novel and efficient alternative for our relation model.
-The key problem is that we would like to re-use computations for different span pairs in the same sentence.
-This is impossible in our original model because we must insert special entity markers for each pair of spans independently.
-Thus we propose an approximation model by making two major changes to the original relation model.
+One possible shortcoming of our approach is that we need to run our relation model once for every pair of entities.
+To alleviate this issue, we propose a novel and efficient alternative to our relation model.
+The key problem is that we would like to re-use computations for different pairs of spans in the same sentence.
+This is impossible in our original model because we must insert the entity markers for each pair of spans independently.
+To this end, we propose an approximation model by making two major changes to the original relation model.
 First, instead of directly inserting entity markers into the original sentence, we tie the position embeddings of the markers with the start and end tokens of the corresponding span:

-where $\textsc{pos}(\cdot)$ denotes the position id of a token.
-As the example shown in Figure~\ref{fig:mainfig}, if we want to classify the relationship between \ts{MORPA} and \ts{parser}, the first entity marker \ts{$\langle S$$:\ts{Method}\rangle$} will share the positional embedding with the token \ts{mor}.
-To do this, the positional embeddings of the original tokens will not be changed.
+where $\textsc{p}(\cdot)$ denotes the position id of a token.
+As the example shown in Figure~\ref{fig:mainfig}, if we want to classify the relationship between \ts{MORPA} and \ts{parser}, the first entity marker \ts{$\langle S$$:\ts{Method}\rangle$} will share the position embedding with the token \ts{mor}.
+By doing this, the position embeddings of the original tokens will not be changed.

-Second, we add a constraint to the attention layers: We enforce the text tokens to only attend to text tokens and not attend to the marker tokens while an entity marker token can attend to all the text tokens and all the 4 marker tokens associated with the same span pair.
-These two modifications allow us to re-use the computations of all text tokens, because text tokens are independent of the entity marker tokens.
+Second, we add a constraint to the attention layers.
+We enforce the text tokens to only attend to text tokens and not attend to the marker tokens while an entity marker token can attend to all the text tokens and all the 4 marker tokens associated with the same span pair.
+These two modifications allow us to re-use the computations of all text tokens, because the representations of text tokens are independent of the entity marker tokens.
 Thus, we can batch multiple pairs of spans from the same sentence in one run of the relation model.
-In practice, we add all marker tokens to the end of the sentence to form an input that batches a set of span pairs (Figure~\ref{fig:mainfig} (c)).
+In practice, we add all marker tokens to the end of the sentence to form an input that batches a set of span pairs (Figure~\ref{fig:mainfig}(c)).
 This leads to a large speedup at inference time and only a small drop in performance (Section~\ref{sec:approx}).